CasperTI/SublimeLimeTheme/README.md

-#SublimeHackerTheme a custom theme for sublime, bound to change
+#SublimeLimeTheme
+# A lime-purple theme for Sublime 3